pengshizhe/pengshizhe.github.io/_pages/publications.md

 <b>Shizhe Peng</b> and Xiao-Lin Wang.
 ADP, warranty, and RTR.
 Working in process.

-<b>Shizhe Peng</b> and Xiyang Hou.
+<b>Shizhe Peng</b>, Quanchen Liu<sup>*</sup>, and Xiyang Hou.
 Pricing extended warranties in the presence of consumer reliability learning.
 Working in process.

 <b>Shizhe Peng</b>.
 A PM and iv warranty problem.
 Working in process.